kburki/broadcast-youtube-downloader/README.md

 - `-d, --digits NUMBER` : Number of digits to pad with zeros (default: 3)
 - `-l, --limit NUMBER` : Limit number of videos to download (default: all)
 - `-h, --help` : Show help message
+- `-t, --trim-start TIME` :  Trim from start of video (format: MM:SS or seconds)"
+- `-e, --trim-end TIME`  :    Trim from end of video (format: MM:SS or seconds)"

 Examples:
 ```bash